 Bottom line: The mere presence of a lien can still cause issues for an owner – even if it is years beyond its expiration and obviously unenforceable.

 So, if a lien does expire, or if the dispute has been resolved, a property owner should demand the lienor to remove the now-invalid lien, a process known as a “lien removal,” “lien cancellation,” or “release of lien.”
 This should be less of an issue when a dispute is resolved prior to a lien foreclosure because an owner will typically (and should always) require a lien release in exchange for final payment made to resolve a lien claim.

 If a claimant refuses to remove a lien that is no longer valid, there will typically be some other method for an owner to have the lien removed – though this could take the additional expense and could have an owner feeling like they’re jumping through hoops.
 Additionally, depending on the mechanics lien laws of your state, a claimant who fails to file a timely release could face some serious financial penalties.

 Free Resources from Levelset

-The construction industry sure does love its legal forms, and it’s no different when it comes to getting paid.
-From preliminary notices, to lien waivers, to lien cancellations — if there’s something that you have to do, chances are there’s a form for it!
+The construction industry sure does love its legal forms, and it’s no different when it comes to lien rights and getting paid.
+From preliminary notices, to lien waivers, to lien releases — if there’s something that you have to do, chances are there’s a form for it!